Our lab specializes in nanophotonic structures made of bulk and atomically thin semiconductors.

 - Polarization-resolved fluorescence, with linear or circular polarization.

-- Back focal plane imaging with polarization resolution.
+- Back focal plane imaging with polarization resolution for acquiring angular radiation patterns.

 - Fluorescence excitation spectroscopy with a continuous-wave optical parametric oscillator.